grumdrig/slog/vm.md

-[^1]: For unary operations that in general give non-integer results, the greatest integer less than the result is stored on the top of the stack, and the fractional part is stored in AX, scaled by MAX_INT = 32767.
+[^1]: For unary operations that in general give non-integer results, the greatest integer less than the result is stored on the top of the stack, and the fractional part is stored in AX, scaled up by MAX_INT = 32767:

 	MEMORY[SP] = floor(unaryOp(MEMORY[SP]))
 	AX = frac(unaryOp(MEMORY[SP])) * MAX_INT